AntonioErdeljac/carrotDB/README.md

 ## Limits

-I created it in 1 hour so don't get any big ideas.
+I created it in 1 hour without testing so don't get any big ideas.